La Encrucijada (Venezuela)

 La Encrucijada, or La Encrucijada de Turmero, is a strategic road junction near Turmero, Venezuela.
-It is also planned to be a rail junction.
+The locality is also planned to be the site of a rail junction.

 Road

 At this point, about 72 km south-west of Caracas, the Autopista Regional del Centro (Central Regional Highway) intersects with other major highways.

 Rail

 Turmero had a station on the Great Venezuela Railway between Caracas and Valencia.
 This line opened in the 1890s and closed in the 1960s.